jezzsantos/queryany/samples/ri/README.md

 This is where all QueryAny implementations will exist for this sample.

-> Generally speaking there would probably be a separate project for each implementation of the `IStorage<TEntity>` interface. eg. one for SqlServer, one for Redis, one for JSON file.
+> We anticipate that there would probably be a separate project (and nuget package) for each implementation of the `IStorage<TEntity>` interface in your architecture. eg. one for SqlServer, one for Redis, one for CosmosDB, etc..

 ## Local Development and Testing

 You will need to:

+1. Install the `Azure Storage Emulator` locally to run the tests.
+Available for [download here](https://go.microsoft.com/fwlink/?linkid=717179&clcid=0x409).
-1. install the `Azure Cosmos DB Emulator` locally to run some of the tests.
+1. Install the `Azure Cosmos DB Emulator` locally to run the tests.
 Available for [download here](https://aka.ms/cosmosdb-emulator)

-1. In the project `Storage.UnitTests`, in the file `appsettings.json`, change the value of the `AzureCosmosDbConnectionString` setting to match your local emulator (only if you have changed the defaults).
+> Configuration for local storage servers is in the project `Storage.UnitTests`, in the file `appsettings.json`.
+Change these values to match your local installations, if you have changed the defaults.

 > Note: When running the tests on `Storage.UnitTests` you will need to give your IDE elevated privileges to run the Azure Cosmos DB Emulator during a test run.